-The Delicate Art to Remain Seated on a Seesaw
+The Delicate Art of Remaining Seated on a Seesaw

 Original title: L’art difficile de rester assise sur une balançoire

 Marriage is like a seesaw: if one side steps away, the other gets shot straight into the air… What would you do if your ideal life suddenly turned upside-down?

 After her husband Yann leaves her for her best friend, Pauline finds herself suffering from a disease common to such traumatic circumstances: she feels both alive and dead, though she admits there is no point in jumping out of a first-floor window and no sense in hating a rival who, ironically, has just died.